Impact Story

 The program’s success was evident in the high completion rate (83%) and positive feedback from participants.
 Leaders reported significant improvements in their ability to create psychological safety, adopt a coaching mindset, and manage performance effectively.

 These changes had a tangible impact on the organization, leading to improved performance and increased engagement.
 Overall, the program resulted in an estimated return on investment of 66% – almost three times the target of 25%.
 For every €1 invested, Bayer gained €1.66.
+Moreover, the Sprint program had a major, positive impact on Bayer’s business, leading to an estimated €23 million in annual efficiency savings.

-The program also led to the increased adoption of key leadership behaviors.
-Those included encouraging team members to share thoughts and ideas, giving feedback to improve performance, delegating with necessary power and freedom, having courageous conversations, and communicating the reason behind actions.
+But the program’s impact extended beyond the immediate financial rewards; it created intangible benefits such as building trust, fostering psychological safety, enhancing active listening, and promoting collaboration and networking.
+The program also led to the increased adoption of key leadership behaviors, like encouraging team members to share thoughts and ideas, giving feedback to improve performance, delegating with necessary power and freedom, having courageous conversations, and communicating the reason behind actions.

 What this success demonstrates is that large-scale, impactful leadership development is possible, setting a new standard for executive education.